 Financial Services Royal Commission – Third Round of Hearings on 21 May 2018

 On 14 December 2017, Letters Patent were issued to the Honourable Kenneth Hayne AC QC for the establishment of a Royal Commission into alleged misconduct into the banking, superannuation and financial services industry (Terms of Reference for the Commission can be found here).
 The third round of public hearings will be held on 21 May 2018 and focuses on lending to small and medium enterprises.

 Review into the Competitiveness of the Super System – report due June 2018

 The third stage of the Productivity Commission's review of the competitiveness and efficiency of Australia's superannuation system has kicked off, with an issues paper released for comment on 7 July 2017.
 Submissions closed on 21 August 2017.
-A draft report is due to be released in early 2018, and a final report is due to be released in June 2018.
+A draft report is due to be released in late May, and the date of the final report is yet to be determined.
 The inquiry will "make recommendations to improve outcomes for members and system stability as well as reduce barriers for competitiveness and efficiency of the system", using the criteria developed by the Productivity Commission in stages 1 and 2 of the inquiry.

 As part of its review into the competitiveness of the super system, the Productivity Commission has also developed alternative models for allocating default fund members to products, with its final report originally due on 17 August 2017.
 The Treasurer has since agreed that the final report will not be issued separately, and will instead be incorporated into the third stage of the super system inquiry by June 2018.
 The developed model is intended to increase efficiency in the superannuation system, to maximise retirement incomes and optimise long-term net returns to its members.
 An issues paper and draft report on this subject have already been released, and submissions closed on 28 April 2017.